Looking for a drug rehab center? - Let us help you!

 - Avoid consuming alcohol while on the medication

-- Keep the methadone away from all sources of light
+- Keep the methadone away from light sources

-Methadone treatment programs can be beneficial to reduce the harm that comes with opiate addiction, however, methadone is a powerful narcotic opiate in itself and dependence will typically develop.
-Yet, by following the programs strict protocols and recommendations, many people are able to restore structure and balance in their lives.
-Methadone clinics are also more affordable than other alternative treatments since your pricing may be calculated based on your income.
+Methadone treatment programs can be helpful to reduce the damage associated with opiate addiction, however, methadone is a potent narcotic opiate in itself and physical dependence will typically develop.
+Yet, by following the programs strict protocols and recommendations, many clients are able to restore normalcy in their lives.
+Methadone clinics are also more affordable than other alternative methods since your pricing may be calculated based on your income.

 Methadone Treatment Programs by State